Boys' and Girls' Clubs of Wales

-Boys' and Girls' Clubs of Wales offers opportunities for young people resident in disadvantaged areas of Wales to enhance their skillset and employability prospects through their transition into adulthood.
-The organisation currently has over 170 affiliated clubs in Wales, with over 30,000 youth taking part in its activities and 3,500 volunteers gaining experience in a variety of environments.
-The organisation's main purpose, as stated in the constitution is "to assist in the process of moral, cultural, mental and physical development of young people, so as to ensure a smooth transition into adulthood and its responsibilities."
+Boys and Girls Clubs of Wales offers opportunities for young people residing in disadvantaged areas of Wales, to enhance their skillset and employment prospects through their transition into adulthood.
+The organisation currently has over 170 affiliated clubs in Wales, with over 30,000 youth taking part in its activities and 3,500 volunteer mentors bringing their life experiences and leadership in a variety of interests and disciplines.
+The organisation's main purpose, as stated in its constitution, is "to assist in the process of moral, cultural, mental and physical development of young people, so as to ensure a smooth transition into adulthood and its responsibilities."